anthony-meza/xndbc/README.md

 > **Note:** `xndbc` is still in development.
 APIs, behavior, and documentation may change as the package matures.

-`xndbc` provides Python tools to pull data from NOAA National Data Buoy Center (NDBC) stations and load these observations into `xarray` objects.
+`xndbc` provides Python tools to pull historical and realtime data from NOAA National Data Buoy Center (NDBC) stations and load these observations into `xarray` objects to enable faster analysis and data augmentation.

 <p align="center">
   <strong>Buoy Temperature Trends (1992-2021) </strong><br>